Best Stock Screeners

 Free tier; Premium $19.99/month

 WallStreetZen takes a simplified approach to stock screening by providing quick stock health checks and easy-to-understand scores.
-Instead of overwhelming users with hundreds of metrics, it distills analysis into pass/fail checks across valuation, financial health, growth, and dividends.
-The screener is designed for investors who want fast answers rather than deep customization, making it ideal for quick idea validation.
+Instead of overwhelming users with hundreds of metrics, it distills analysis into pass/fail checks across valuation, financial health, growth, and dividends, giving you a fast read without digging through raw financial statements yourself.
+The screener is designed for investors who want fast answers rather than deep customization, making it ideal for quick idea validation before committing to deeper research elsewhere.
+A free tier covers the basics, with Premium starting at $19.99/month for the full pass/fail breakdown across all metrics.
+The tradeoffs are exactly what you'd expect from that simplicity-first design: screening criteria are genuinely limited for advanced users who want granular control, and the platform lacks technical analysis and charting capabilities entirely, so it works best as a first-pass filter rather than a complete screening solution.

 Pros